kimh/kimh.github.io/source/_posts/2017-04-09-average-dne.markdown

 Now we are entering an interesting area where the average disappears.
 To illustrate this, we will make the coin toss game a bit more complicated.

-This time, you keep flipping the coin until you get head and you will get **2^number of times you flip the coin**.
+This time, you keep flipping the coin until you get head and you will get **2 ^ (number of times you flip the coin)**.

 For example, if your result is tail, tail, and then head, then you get **2 ^ 3** (because you flipped three times) which is $8.
 Let's call this game "coin-toss-unti-head" game.